 1.7m To Ft

-Sep 24, 2025 · 6 min read
+6 min read

 Understanding the Metric and Imperial Systems

 The metric system, also known as the International System of Units (SI), is a decimal system based on the meter, gram, and liter as its fundamental units.
-It's a coherent system, meaning units are related by powers of 10, making conversions relatively straightforward.
+But it's a coherent system, meaning units are related by powers of 10, making conversions relatively straightforward.
 Meters are used for length, grams for mass, and liters for volume.
 The metric system is used globally in science and is the primary system in most countries.

 The Conversion Factor: Meters to Feet